 As my high school seniors graduate in just a few weeks, this time of year is always filled with reflection and hopefulness.
 I’m so proud of each of these students and their accomplishments.
 I can only imagine the success they’re going to have as they eagerly go off to college at schools across the country.

-Congratulations to the class of 2011!By Brad Hoffman, CEO and Founder,
+Congratulations to the class of 2011!By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.